Commandos (United Kingdom): Weapons and equipment

 As a raiding force, the Commandos were not issued the heavy weapons of a normal infantry battalion.
 The weapons used were the standard British Army small arms of the time; most riflemen carried the Lee–Enfield rifle and section fire support was provided by the Bren light machine gun.
 The Thompson was the submachine gun of choice, but later in the war the Commandos also used the cheaper and lighter Sten gun.
 Commando sections were equipped with a higher number of Bren and Thompson guns than a normal British infantry section.
 The Webley Revolver was initially used as the standard sidearm, but it was eventually replaced by the Colt 45 pistol, which used the same ammunition as the Thompson submachine gun.

-Another pistol was the Browning Hi Power chambered in 9mm Parabellum by the Canadian manufacturer John Inglis and Company.
+Another pistol was the Browning Hi Power chambered in 9 mm Parabellum by the Canadian manufacturer John Inglis and Company.
 One weapon specifically designed for the Commandos was the De Lisle carbine.
 Modelled on the Lee–Enfield rifle and fitted with a silencer, it used the same .45 cartridge as the Thompson and was designed to eliminate sentries during Commando raids.
 Some were used and proved successful on operations, but the nature of the Commando role had changed before they were put into full production, and the order for their purchase was cancelled.
 The Fairbairn–Sykes fighting knife was designed especially for Commandos' use in hand-to-hand combat, replacing the BC-41 knuckleduster/dagger, although a whole range of clubs and knives were used in the field.
 Some of the heavier and crew–served weapons used included the Boys anti-tank rifle and the 2-inch mortar for indirect fire support.
 After 1943, the Projector, Infantry, Anti Tank, known as the PIAT, replaced the now obsolete Boys anti-tank rifle.
 With the formation of the heavy weapons troops, Commandos were issued the 3-inch mortar and the Vickers machine gun.
 The issue of the medium Vickers machine gun to Commando units set them apart from typical British Army infantry divisions, who tended to only employ the weapon in specialist machine gun battalions.